 The reason cited for rapid inflationary expansion of universe resides in the fact that at the time of big bang the universe had a very high temperature.
 At such temperatures the strong force, the weak nuclear forces, and electromagnetic forces were unified into a single force.
 However, as the universe cooled down past its expansion phase, the particulate energies went down and the symmetry between forces was disengaged, though, it has been claimed that temperature may drop below the critical level without the symmetry of the forces being broken.
 Such a symmetry of forces was essential, since the aggregation of these forces can act as anti-gravitation force in sympathy with the proposed cosmological constant of Einstein during the rapid inflationary expansion - resulting ultimately in a stabilized model of the universe.
 The discussion of various inflationary models is beyond the scope of this book.
-The subject receives excellent treatment in the book: A Brief History of Time (Hawking, 1998).38 However, for our purpose, we would like to correlate the implications of this speculative approach with our theme of 'Directive Energy'.
+The subject receives excellent treatment in the book: A Brief History of Time (Hawking, 1998).
+However, for our purpose, we would like to correlate the implications of this speculative approach with our theme of 'Directive Energy'.

 We do understand that the size of the universe was zero at the time of big bang, and as already stated, it was infinitely hot.
-The only matter that existed at the time comprised the photons, electrons and neutrinos and their anti particles together with some protons and neutrons39.
+The only matter that existed at the time comprised the photons, electrons and neutrinos and their anti particles together with some protons and neutrons.
 Given this circumstance, we can very well imagine that it was energy all around at that time.
 This raises some obvious questions: (a) where did the Energy come from? (b) did it have any direction or purpose? (c) was big bang a natural consequence of this energy? (d) unlike the present day universe what type of laws of physics and mathematics were applicable at that time to the matter at large, especially, at a very high temperature?
 This was a period when all forces were unified and were inherently capable of working against the gravitational pull.
 At best a physicist would like to answer these questions within the limitations of his known knowledge of the universe.
 Beyond this, even his speculative mind fails to keep company with his scientific thoughts, let alone reductionism.
-In spite of this he would insist that big bang was an accident, and any other source of knowledge Presented to man through revelation is no better than a dogma.
+In spite of this he would insist that big bang was an accident, and any other source of knowledge presented to man through revelation is no better than a dogma.
 We are obliged to differ from this simplistic approach.
-Thus, in agreement with Iqbal, we do accept that teligion is certainly a legitimate source of knowledge.
+Thus, in agreement with Iqbal, we do accept that religion is certainly a legitimate source of knowledge.

-Even if by present standards one is able to sum up the total energy in the pre big bang matter, it would run into trillions of trillions of energy units.
+Even if by present standards one is able to sum up the total energy in the pre big bang matter, it would run into trillions of trillions ... of trillions of energy units.
 Was this to be wasted?
 Was it purposeless?
 Was it void of any direction?
 The answer is no. How do we interpret this?
-This is possible only if we concede that (a) there is only one direction, which the high-energy particulate matter could take, that is, the creation of the universe, and (b) that what existed in the preciping bang period was simply a preparatory stage for the big bang period was simply a preparatory stage for the creation of the universe.
-This is what Iqbal identifies as Amrecreation of the universe.
-This is what Iqbal identifies as Amrecreation of the universe.
+This is possible only if we concede that (a) there is only one direction, which the high-energy particulate matter could take, that is, the creation of the universe, and (b) that what existed in the prebig bang period was simply a preparatory stage for the creation of the universe.
+This is what Iqbal identifies as Amr-e-Rabbi (Directive Energy).
 Accordingly, under the spell of